 Temporal parts are often referred to as as stages or phases of an occurrent.

-a(occurrent)[Axiom: a is an occurrent entity iff a is an entity that has temporal parts.
+a(occurrent)[Axiom: b is an occurrent entity iff b is an entity that has temporal parts.
 [079-001]]

 Since temporal regions are temporal parts (though not temporal proper parts) of themselves, this means, in particular, that zero-dimensional temporal regions (temporal instants) are also occurrents.